yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/_index.md

 isTocNested: true
 showAsideToc: true
 ---
-Following are the recommended projects for implementing Node Applications for YugabyteDB YSQL API.
+The following projects are recommended for implementing Node applications using the YugabyteDB YSQL API.

 | Project | Type | Support Level |
 | :------ | :--- | :------------ |
 | [Node Postgres](postgres-node-driver) | Node.JS Driver | Full |
 | [Sequelize](sequelize) | ORM | Full |

-## Build a Hello World App
+## Build a Hello World application

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/nodejs/) in the Quick Start section.

-## Pre-requisites for Building a Node.JS Application
+## Pre-requisites for building a Node.JS application

 ### Install Node.JS